tchoi8/distributedwebofcare/_posts/2019-8-10-on-wyfy.md

 ---

-Workshop for the WYFY School, in partnership with BUFU.
-8.11.2019 at the School for Poetic Computation, NYC.
+Free, public workshop for the WYFY School, in partnership with BUFU.
+8.11.2019 6:30 - 8 p.m. at the School for Poetic Computation, NYC.

 # Centralized Networks
 - Social media: Instagram